-ITIL Compliance Or Proper Triage Methodologies?
+ITIL® Compliance Or Proper Triage Methodologies?

 Ah, yes, the good ol’ days.
 A customer calls into the Service Desk, opens a ticket, the ticket gets classified and worked, potentially being resolved on the same call.
-When it couldn’t, it was worked within an agreed upon time-frame known as the dreaded SLA.
+When it couldn’t, it was worked within an agreed upon time-frame known as the dreaded Service Level Agreement (SLA).
 Then came the ugly “convenience” methods: email and portal submissions.
 With them came questions that were not easily answered by some companies.
 How do we trust the customer to classify a ticket correctly?
 How do we identify the service from an email message?

 Do we willingly accept that these problems will occur?
 Sure, we can report on these and attempt to change our service catalog to meet the user’s needs (as should be the case with Continual Service Improvement), but why should we stop there?

 Even now, companies are upgrading their Service Management procedures to include a triage process to ensure the ticket gets routed to the correct team for handling.
-Does this fit with ITIL compliance?
+Does this fit with ITIL® compliance?
 Management is concerned that changes like these will lower their compliance level in a time where best practices, efficiency, and effectiveness are a business focus.
 However, that is not the case.
-ITIL Compliance and Triage processes are not at odds and can still lead to efficiency, effectiveness, and cost savings.
+ITIL® Compliance and Triage processes are not at odds and can still lead to efficiency, effectiveness, and cost savings.

-ITIL does not state that an SLA must be measured from the ticket opening to when it is resolved, it is inferred from the idea that the moment of submission starts the time in the customer’s mind.
-ITIL also does not state (or make any distinguishable difference for that matter) between SLA’s dependent on ticket source.
+ITIL® does not state that an SLA must be measured from the ticket opening to when it is resolved, it is inferred from the idea that the moment of submission starts the time in the customer’s mind.
+ITIL® also does not state (or make any distinguishable difference for that matter) between SLA’s dependent on ticket source.
 It is from this that our triage process can be developed.
 Automatic routing of a ticket based on the classification has become a seemingly standard procedure, but this can be modified to be conditional on the source of the ticket.
 While the SLA should still start when the ticket is identified, a triage process can be included for tickets that may need it, whilst automatically routing those that do not.

 The Service Desk can triage and assign tickets that need it and move on to other tickets quickly, and still stay within given SLA times.
 Given the proper configuration, the amount of time from creation to proper triaging can also be reported on and reviewed with normal processes to determine a proper timeframe to allow triaging.
 If changes to SLA timeframes are needed, these can be classified as different SLA’s due to call source and negotiated with customers as normal.